meakbiyik/vscode-r-test-adapter/README.md

 This repository is a plug-in `Test Adapter` extension that works with the [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).
 User does not need to install the `Test Explorer` extension manually, it will automatically be integrated.

+## Requirements

+This extension expects `Rscript` to be in the path, or pointed with the `RTestAdapter.RscriptPath` setting, and requires `devtools` to be installed for the environment Rscript is connected to.
+No other dependencies are expected.